timescale/docs.timescale.com-content/getting-started/scaling-out.md

 ## Working with Data Nodes

-Data nodes act as the containers of the hypertable partitions and are necessary to be able to create distributed hypertables.
+Data nodes act as the containers of the hypertable chunks and are necessary to be able to create distributed hypertables.
 Data nodes are added to the current database using [`add_data_node`][add_data_node] and removed using [`delete_data_node`][delete_data_node].

+Note that a data node is local object on the access node that points to another database, typically on a remote host.
+The host could, however, be the same as the access node; this allows setting up a distributed database on a single server for, e.g., testing purposes.
+To achieve scale-out, however, each data node should be their own physical server with separate CPU and disk resources.

-Note that data nodes are added as objects locally and you should already have a running database server on some host.
-When creating the data node, you should provide a (local) name to use when referring to the data node as well as the host where the hypertable partition should be stored.
+When creating the
+data node, you should provide a (local) name to use when referring to the data node as well as the host to connect to.

 ```sql
 SELECT add_data_node('node1', host => 'dn1.example.com');